• Sign In

 2. This volume presents higher-resolution satellite imagery and AI-assisted visual assessments of the first 48 suspected archaeological features identified during the survey.
 Each entry includes georeferenced coordinates, a direct Google Earth Web link, some enhanced imagery for improved visibility under forest canopy, and an observational analysis of geometric or architectural indicators—such as stepped platforms, aligned voids, rectilinear shadows, and foliage discontinuities.

 3. The collection documents a visually consistent set of architectural patterns across a broad area of the site, suggesting a shared design logic possibly centered around scalable, modular construction.
-Reddish and bluish-gray tonal signatures are frequently observed, supporting the hypothesis that many of these features were built from high-fired terracotta—an adaptation to the region’s lack of workable stone.

 4. Feature Highlight – Feature 97: The Arrowhead Formation